 Women are the shining stars of this festival.
 Dressed in their bright silk saris.
 And wearing all their fineries with fresh flowers in their hair, they carried the Bathukamma on their heads.
 They would keep her anywhere around another bunch of Bathukammas and join the circle of women dancing around it.

 Read More – 50 Cities in India named after Devi

 Lambada women with their colorful dresses and heavy silver jewelry stood out.
-They were favorites with the photographers.
+They were favorites of the photographers.
 Another dancer with exquisite makeup ran through the crowd.
-Stopping only to pose for the pictures.
+Stopping only to pose for pictures.
 And to hand over her card that told that she (or was it a He) was a dancer in Telugu.
 The only English line that I could read was Google Nookaji.
-Now is this not one innovative way to promote oneself.
+Now is this not one innovative way to promote oneself?

 Video of Bathukamma Festival at Hyderabad

 I managed to capture a bit of the festival spirit in this video for you.
 Do watch to get a glimpse of the event:

-I heard many different legends around the festival.
+I heard many different legends about the festival.
 Bathukamma literally means ‘Oh Mother, Live’.
-What is common across all legends is that the mother referred here is Goddess Parvati who is reigning deity of these nine nights.
+What is common across all legends is that the mother referred to here is Goddess Parvati who is the reigning deity of these nine nights.